 HOW TO GROW SWEET PEAS FROM SEED?

 You have two options, start indoors before spring or start directly outdoors.
 Let’s explore each option!

 The main reason to grow sweet peas indoors will be if you live in a cold climate and want to get a head start.
 I have always started seeds indoors and added some outdoors when I plant them to have succession planting and some of my sweet peas lasted well into fall.
 This will be a strategy I will be applying this year again.

 If you are lucky enough to be in a warmer climate, as soon as your soil reaches 55 to 65 degrees, you can sow your seeds.
 Make sure your soil is what you are measuring the temperature of and not the weather.

 HOW LONG DOES IT TAKE TO GROW SWEET PEAS FROM SEED?

 Here is the big secret to shortening the amount of time you have to wait for the seed to germinate!
-All seeds have a germination inhibitors, which is the hard shell that keeps them from sprouting.
-Imagine a potato and the thin membrane.
+All seeds have germination inhibitors, which is the hard shell that keeps them from sprouting.
+Imagine a potato and a thin membrane.
 Don’t you hate when they just sprout after a few days?
-Seeds germination inhibitor will prevent this from happening.
+Seeds germination inhibitors will prevent this from happening.